pavan-b/Foodie/README.md

 # Foodie
-Chat bot that can assist one find a Restaurant of your choice!
+Chat bot that can assist one find a Restaurant of their choice!